 Expression of interest

-- Agent-on-behalf in which buyers would entrust another company, to act as an agent providing services,which could include for example reservation of a slot on an LNG terminal, transport from a ship to the point of consumption, or balancing services
+- Agent-on-behalf in which buyers entrust another company, to act as an agent providing services, which could include for example reservation of a slot on an LNG terminal, transport from a ship to the point of consumption, or balancing services

-- Central Buyers in which buyers would ask other companies to act on their behalf as a Central Buyer, which would purchase gas for them
+- Central Buyers in which buyers ask other companies to act on their behalf as a Central Buyer and purchase gas for them

-Companies interested in offering their services need to follow some principles to be in line with the EU legislation, in particular the provisions of the Solidarity Regulation and competition rules.
+Companies interested in offering their services need to follow some principles to be in line with the EU legislation, in particular the provisions of Regulation (EU) 2022/2576 and competition rules.

 Commercially sensitive information should only be exchanged bilaterally between the companies offering the services and their individual customers, and this bilateral exchange should be limited to what is necessary for the purposes of negotiating and implementing the respective agreements.
 Commercially sensitive information exchanged in this context can be considered necessary if the companies concerned can explain how it relates to the agreement they are negotiating, why it needs to be exchanged and why it would be proportionate to the objective of the agreement.